--As a contributor to Forbes I am on a lot of press release distribution networks.
+-As an analyst I am on a lot of press release distribution networks.

 -I review all the infographics created by other firms.
 It is a strain on the eyes to look at a couple of hundred logos but I check each one against the database using this tool.
 I never agree with the categorizations and they always include consultants and resellers.